-Elkoney was admitted to the hospital on June 30, 1942, with malaria but it is not known when he was discharged.
-On Sunday, May 23, 1943, Elkoney was readmitted to the camp hospital for malaria and chronic beriberi.
+On Sunday, May 23, 1943, Elkoney was readmitted to the camp hospital for malaria and chronic beriberi and assigned to Building 11 Group 1.
+He was also tested for entamoeba histolytica which caused amebic dysentery and was positive.
 Medical records kept at the camp show that PFC.
-Elkoney A. Allison died on Monday, June 21, 1943, from beriberi at Cabanatuan POW Camp #1.
+Elkoney A. Allison died on Monday, June 21, 1943, from malaria and chronic beriberi and was the 2,643 POW to die in the camp.
 The approximate time of death was 1:15 P.M., and he was buried in the camp cemetery.

 It is not known if his family received word he was a Prisoner of War or if they never received word he was a prisoner.
 It is also not known if they received word of his death during the war or if they learned of his death after the war.
 What is known is that the remains of PFC Elkoney A. Allison were identified and – at the request of his family – he was buried at the new American Military Cemetery at Manila, where he rests in Plot N, Row 12, Grave 56.